It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 - In the Portion Size field, enter the portion size to be served for the recipe based on your facility standards.
 For example, for a soup recipe, the portion size could be 180 ml or 6 fluid ounces.
 The portion size accepts numbers up to two decimal points and fractions.

-Note 1: If entering weight for portion size and you do not know the weight yet, then enter a placeholder for now until the estimated serving size weight is automatically calculated by the system after you add ingredients.
-The estimated serving size is the sum of the edible portion of each ingredient divided by the yield.
-See Understanding Estimated Serving Size of Recipe for more information.
+Note 1: If you do not know the portion size yet, then enter a placeholder for now until the estimated serving size (ESS) weight is automatically calculated by the system after you add ingredients and adjust yield.
+The ESS is the sum of the edible portion of each ingredient divided by the yield.
+However, depending on the recipe, the ESS and the portion size may not be equal because different food items (i.e., ingredients) have different densities.
+See Relationship Between Portion Size and ESS for more information.

 Note 2: If a standard unit of measure is not applicable for the recipe, then you can create a special unit of measure (SUoM), such as “each” or “slice”.
 See Entering Special Unit of Measure (SUoM) for Portion Size below.